There are 5 very important presentation lessons we can learn from the world of social media.

 – We are bored

-It sounds terrible I know but I believe that the reason so many of us tune into Facebook so frequently throughout the day is because we are bored; even at work.
+One reason so many of us tune into Facebook so frequently throughout the day, is because we are bored; even at work.

-If you are presenting and your audience feel the slightest hint that they are likely to soon be bored the games over.
+If you are presenting and your audience feel even slightly be bored, the games over.
 Make certain that everything you plan to say, show and do is personal to them, interesting and of value.

 Ask yourself why you would stay tuned in if you were them.